claygilk/awk/README.md

 ```

 ### Example 2 - Aggregation
-The previous example demonstrates what I think `awk` does best: manipulating delimited data into a similar but different format.
+The previous example demonstrates what I think `awk` does best: manipulating tabular data into a similar but different format.
 However you might find yourself needing to do more with awk.

 In the next example script (`homes-2.awk`) we will see how we can use `awk` to calculate aggregated values from our data.